-This proxy statement contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including statements regarding our expectation about the Inox agreements providing a foundation for our business.
-Without limiting the foregoing, the words "believes," "anticipates," "plans," "expects," and similar expressions are intended to identify forward-looking statements.
+This proxy statement contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including statements regarding our expectation that successful execution of our strategy will establish a more predictable, re-occurring business; our expectation about the scope of the SPS contract between the U.S. Navy and our company; and our strategy, products and future plans and prospects.
+Without limiting the foregoing, the words "believes," "anticipates," "expects," and similar expressions are intended to identify forward-looking statements.
 Such forward-looking statements represent management's current expectations and are inherently uncertain.
 There are a number of important factors that could materially impact the value of our common stock or cause actual results to differ materially from those indicated by such forward-looking statements.
-Such factors include the risk that the Inox agreements will not become effective or be fulfilled in accordance with their terms and the important factors discussed under the caption "Risk Factors" in Part 1.
-Item 1A of our most recent Annual Report Form 10-K, which among others, could cause actual results to differ materially from those indicated by forward-looking statements made herein.
+Such risks and uncertainties include: dependence on our largest customer, Inox, for a significant portion of our revenues, and our inability to predict if and when Inox's demand dislocation will be resolved, and to the extent resolved, how successful Inox will be under India's new central and state auction regime; our history of operating losses and negative operating cash flows, which may continue in the future and require additional financing; lower prices for other fuel sources may reduce demand for wind energy development and hurt our Wind business; our operating results may fluctuate significantly and fall below expectations; our financial condition may have an adverse effect on our customer and supplier relationships; difficulties re-establishing our HTS wire production capability in our Ayer, Massachusetts facility; dependence on attracting and retaining qualified personnel; not realizing expected sales; a failure or security breach of our information technology infrastructure; reliance on third-party manufacturers, suppliers, subcontractors and collaborators; failure to implement strategies and business goals; problems with product quality or performance; government contracts being subject to audit, modification or termination; reduction in revenue due to lack of congressional funding; additional risks from our reliance on sales in foreign countries and emerging markets; limited success marketing and selling our superconductor and system-level solutions; failure to realize benefits of acquisitions; dependence on the limited commercial use of high temperature superconductor products; failure of a widespread commercial market for our products to develop; dependence of the growth of the wind energy market on government subsidies and economic incentives; the intense competition our products face; risks related to our intellectual property; risks related to our legal proceedings; and other risks and uncertainties such those identified under the caption "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended March 31, 2019, which among others, could cause actual results to differ materially from those indicated by forward-looking statements made herein.
 Any such forward-looking statements represent management's estimates as of the date of this proxy statement.
 While we may elect to update such forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.
 These forward-looking statements should not be relied upon as representing our views as of any date subsequent to the date of this proxy statement.